 Another method is using portable iTracker sensors.
 These small, battery operated sensors are strategically placed in areas of the sewer system to record volumetric changes in wastewater between dry and wet weather events.
 The devices are Wi-Fi enabled and take readings every thirty minutes.
 Before the city began using these flow meters, measurements would have to be taken manually by visual inspections which were not as accurate and much more time consuming.

 The city also utilizes closed-circuit television (CCTV) to inspect the internal condition of sewer lines.
-When there is an area that is suspect, or a potential problem has been identified using the aforementioned methods, the CCTV crew is assigned to inspect the areas to see what is causing the blockage or leak.
+When there is an area that is suspect, or a potential problem has been identified using the aforementioned methods, the vacuum/jetting truck and CCTV crew are assigned to inspect the areas to see what is causing the blockage or leak.
 Once identified, repairs can be planned.

 Wastewater Treatment Plant Upgrades

-The City has purchased a generator that will be installed this Spring to provide power to the WWTP in the event of an outage.
-Additional upgrades include improvements to the SCADA monitoring system and replacing one of the two sand filters with an Aqua-Diamond cloth media filter that can treat up to fifteen million gallons a day, far exceeding the capacity of what it took both sand filters to do.
+The City has purchased a generator that will be installed later this year to provide back-up power to the WWTP in the event of an outage.
+Additional upgrades include improvements to the SCADA monitoring system and replacing one of the two sand filters with an Aqua Aerobics Aqua-Diamond cloth media filter that can treat up to fifteen million gallons a day, far exceeding the capacity of what it took both sand filters to do.
 The remaining sand filter will be utilized when the Aqua-Diamond filter undergoes routine maintenance.